yorklyb/L-PR/README.md

 ```mv tag_detection ../../```<br>
 Ensure that the point clouds are named '1.pcd', '2.pcd', etc., and are placed into a folder named 'pc'.
 The 'pc' folder should be located in the same level directory as the 'main.py' file. <br>
 ```python3 main.py```<br>
-Then, you will see an output file named 'out.pcd'.
+After processing all the point clouds, you will see a graph plot.
+Close it by pressing 'q' or using the close button.
+Finally, an output file named 'out.pcd' will be generated.